 The department will utilize a standardized test of content area knowledge called the Social Work Educational Assessment Project (SWEAP).
 This test is administered at the end of the second seminar and field experience, SW 482 and SW 489.
 They are given in the seminar, SW 482.
 This typically occurs every spring.
+In 2020, the Department will finalize an alternative assessment tool and implement its use in Spring 2021, our next assessment cycle.
+In the MSW program, there is a Culminating Project, designed to measure student knowledge, values, and cognitive and affective process across all competencies.

-Assessment of competencies during field placement will occur at two intervals: during the first semester in SW 481/488 and during the final placement, SW 482/489 (Appendix C).
+Assessment of competencies during field placement will occur at two intervals: during the first semester in SW 481/488 and during the final placement, SW 482/489.
 This assessment will occur at the end of the fall semester session and again at the end of the spring semester session.
 Assessments are completed by the field site supervisor for each student.
+The SW489 final field evaluation serves as our benchmark evaluation.

-We have a senior capstone that will be a comprehensive assessment measure.
 Since one of our requirements is to prove comparability across site and modality, we utilize common syllabi and texts, as well as common assignments and accompanying rubrics.
+The BSW program provides the entire curriculum at two different sites and benchmark data are reported by site and in aggregate.